Get £50 OFF your next prescription, just quote ’50off’ when you checkout!

 Ultimately, no matter our earnings, gender, ethnicity, habits or otherwise, being overweight or obese, for most of us, stems from eating too many calories and not expending enough energy to burn those excess calories off and not living a healthy lifestyle.

-But, at The Slimming Clinic, we know that it is easy to gain weight and a high BMI and blame external factors, and we know how hard it is to break the cycle of weight gain and unhealthy habits we may have formed.
+But, at The Slimming Clinic, we know that it is easy to gain weight and blame external factors, and we know how hard it is to break the cycle of weight gain and unhealthy habits we may have formed.

 Let us help you!